Gibraltar men's national under-18 basketball team

 The Gibraltar men's national under-18 basketball team is a national basketball team of Gibraltar, administered by the Gibraltar Amateur Basketball Association.
-It represents the country in under-18 men's international basketball competitions.
+It represents the country in international under-18 men's basketball competitions.

-The team won two silver medals at the FIBA U18 EuroBasket Division C.
+Gibraltar is the only team to have participated in all 20 editions of the FIBA U18 EuroBasket Division C. The team won two silver medals there.